edgedb/edgedb/README.md

 Schema is the foundation of your application.
 It should be something you can read, write, and understand.

 Forget foreign keys; tabular data modeling is a relic of an older age, and it [isn't compatible](https://en.wikipedia.org/wiki/Object%E2%80%93relational_impedance_mismatch) with modern languages.
-Instaed, EdgeDB thinks about schema the same way you do: as **object types** containing **properties** connected by **links**.
+Instead, EdgeDB thinks about schema the same way you do: as **object types** containing **properties** connected by **links**.

 ```
 type Character {